quicwg/base-drafts/draft-ietf-quic-recovery.md

 idle timeout.

-The PTO timer MUST NOT be set if a timer is set for time threshold ({{time-threshold}}) loss detection.
-Time threshold loss detection is expected to both expire earlier than the PTO and be less likely to spuriously retransmit data.
+The PTO timer MUST NOT be set if a timer is set for time threshold loss detection ({{time-threshold}}).
+A timer that is set for time threshold loss detection is expected to both expire earlier than the PTO timer and be less likely to spuriously retransmit data.

 ### Handshakes and New Paths {#pto-handshake}